DISH Network is a popular satellite TV provider for consumers.

 Over the years, DISH (formerly known as DISH Network) has been focusing on making their satellite television the most comfortable and user-centric service for consumer households.
 While we have been cable subscriber all of our lives, DISH approached us with a sponsored opportunity to let us test out their service and provide an honest opinion after a full year of use.

-In the remainder of this article, we will share our experience using DISH on a regular basis for a period of just a few days short of 12 months.
-While we were granted a year of service and compensation for our time writing this article, all opinions and expressed within this review of genuine and of our own without any outside bias towards DISH.
+In the remainder of this DISH Network review, we will share our experience using the satellite provider on a regular basis for a period of just a few days short of 12 months.
+While we were granted a year of service and compensation for our time writing this article, all opinions and expressed within this review of genuine and of our own without any outside bias or favorability towards DISH.

 DISH Network, now branded as just DISH is a satellite TV company that was founded on March 4th, 1996 as a part of the satellite television equipment distributor EchoStar.

-As of November 2016, the company provides service to 13.24M television subscribers as well as 580,000 broadband Internet subscribers.
+As of November 2016, DISH provides service to 13.24M television subscribers as well as 580,000 broadband Internet subscribers (satellite Internet).
 DISH employs in upwards of 17,000 employees with their headquarters based in Meridian, Colorado.

 Revenues in 2017 reached $14.4 billion, and the subsidiaries of DISH include Blockbuster LLC, Sling TV and Sling Media.